 Bali Hai Golf Club: Your chance to play a different game on the Las Vegas Strip

-LAS VEGAS -- It's hard to believe that Bali Hai Golf Club, located on the south end of the famed Las Vegas Strip, is 10 years old.
+LAS VEGAS -- It's hard to believe that Bali Hai Golf Club, located on the south end of the famed Las Vegas Strip, is well over a decade old.
 But like a fine wine, it gets better with age.

 The Lee Schmidt-Brian Curley design offers a par-71 trip through a South Pacific-themed paradise.
 Playing 7,002 yards from the tips, Bali Hai Golf Club challenges golfers to keep their focus on playing golf.
 From start to finish, its deep-blue ponds, brilliant white-sand bunkers, lush foliage and majestic palm trees serve to visually stimulate and provide severe tests as players wind around the golf course.

 The layout starts with a gimme, a short par-4 that plays 341 yards from the tips.
 A 3-wood or hybrid off the tee allows for a simple wedge into the green.
 This is a great chance at birdie to open your round.
 But take advantage here, because your golf round is about to get a whole lot tougher.

 Bali Hai features long par 4s (five measure more than 450 yards), challenging par 3s (three are water-laden and long) and perfectly placed hazards.
 It makes for a memorable round of golf.

 The final three holes provide the toughest test.
 The 16th, a par 3 of just 141 yards, plays to an island green.
 And with the Cili Restaurant behind the green, don't be surprised to find a gallery as you search for the right club to ensure your ball finds land.